ipfs/specs/src/http-gateways/path-gateway.md

 `block` - Only the root block at the end of the path is returned After blocks required to verify the specified path segments.

 `file` - For queries that traverse UnixFS data, `file` roughly means return blocks needed to verify the end of the path as a filesystem entity.
-In other words, all the blocks needed 'cat' a UnixFS file at the end of the specified path, or to 'ls' a UnixFS directory at the end of the specified path.
+In other words, all the blocks needed to 'cat' a UnixFS file at the end of the specified path, or to 'ls' a UnixFS directory at the end of the specified path.
 For all queries that do not reference non-UnixFS data, `file` is equivalent to `block`

 `all` - Transmit the entire contiguous DAG that begins at the end of the path query, after blocks required to verify path segments

 ### `bytes` (request query parameter)

 Optional, `bytes=x:y` with default value `0:*`.
-When the entity at the end of the end of the specified path can be intepreted as a contingous array of bytes (such as a UnixFS file), returns only the blocks required to verify the specified byte range of said entity.
+When the entity at the end of the specified path can be intepreted as a contingous array of bytes (such as a UnixFS file), returns only the blocks required to verify the specified byte range of said entity.
 Put another way, the `bytes` parameters can serve as a trustless form of an HTTP range request.
 If the entity at the end of the path cannot be interpreted as a continguous array of bytes (such as a CBOR/JSON map), this parameter has no effect.
 Allowed values for `x` and `y` are positive integers where y >= x, which limit the return blocks to needed to satify the range [x, y].
 In addition the following additional values are permitted:

 - `*` can be substituted for end-of-file
   - `?bytes=0:*` is the entire file (i.e. to fulfill HTTP Range Request `x-` requests)